 Signal Name Signal Value Behaviour SIGHUP 1 Hangup SIGKILL 9 Kill Signal SIGTERM 15 Terminate

-Clearly from the behaviour above SIGTERM is the default and safest way to kill a process.
-SIGHUP is less secure way of killing a process as SIGTERM.
-SIGKILL is the most unsafe way among the above three, to kill a process which terminates a process without saving.
+Clearly from the behavior above, SIGTERM is the default and safest way to kill a process.
+SIGHUP is a less secure way of killing a process than SIGTERM.
+SIGKILL is the most unsafe way among the above three, to kill a process that terminates a process without saving.

 In order to kill a process, we need to know the Process ID of a process.
 A Process is an instance of a program.
-Every-time a program starts, automatically an unique PID is generated for that process.
-Every Process in Linux, have a pid.
-The first process that starts when Linux System is booted is – init process, hence it is assigned a value of ‘1‘ in most of the cases.
+Every time a program starts, automatically a unique PID is generated for that process.

-Init is the master process and can not be killed this way, which insures that the master process don’t gets killed accidentally.
+Init is the master process and can not be killed this way, which ensures that the master process doesn’t get killed accidentally.
 Init decides and allows itself to be killed, where kill is merely a request for a shutdown.

-To know all the processes and correspondingly their assigned pid, run.
+To know all the processes and correspondingly their assigned pid, run the following ps command.